restlet/restlet.github.io/documentation/user-guide/2.3/extensions/jaxrs.md

 # Description

 To run this example, you need the Restlet libraries.
-Download a ${restlet-version-minor}
+Download a {{ page.version }}
 version from
 [restlet.com/downloads/](http://restlet.com/downloads/current).
 (For a general Restlet example take a look at [the first steps